 - Rural wealth composition and distribution in the Peoples Republic of China, 1945-1966 in the CSSCD

 Initial analyses for the first of these data projects, China’s Silent Revolution: the Social Origins of Peking University and Soochow University Undergraduates, 1949-2002, have been published as a Chinese article, 无声的革命: 北京大学、苏州大学的学生社会来源 1952-2002, in the January 2012 issue of 中国社会科学 and as a book with the same title in August 2013 by Beijing Joint Publishing.
 These publications inspired over one hundred news and editorial print articles, interviews, webcasts, and broadcasts posted on one thousand Chinese websites in 2012 and 2013 and continue five years later to receive attention in the popular media.
 The book version was awarded the 2014 third prize for Outstanding Achievement in Philosophy and Social Science by the Jiangsu Academy of Social Science.
-The article version was reprinted by 中国社会科学 in 中国社会科学创刊35周年论文选 as an example of their best scholarship in the thirty-five years from 1980 to 2014.
+The article version was reprinted by 中国社会科学 in 中国社会科学创刊35周年论文选 in 2017 as an example of their best scholarship in the thirty-five years from 1980 to 2014.
 Meanwhile recent articles in such popular media as 中国新闻周刊 continue to receive over 100,000 views each.